Adam Dustan

 Horizontal navigation buttons caused issues in longer languages

-Disabled primary CTA caused usability issues
+Disabled primary CTA caused frustration when missing fields

-Language toggle not discoverable buried at bottom of screen
+Language toggle not discoverable – buried at bottom of screen

 LEGACY